top of page

 I specialise in Pastel Paintings of our WA Coastline, and I also love creating with mixed media.

 Here's my truth: In the beginning, being an artist was not part of my life plan.

 I spent the most part of my early career completing a psychology degree.
 It was incredibly fascinating and the career possibilities were limitless.
 However, my soul grew restless.
 Then, at 26, I discovered paint-by-numbers.
 I picked up a paintbrush, and something magic happened.
 Art bridged the gap between my clinical studies and my creative desires.

-My husband and I had been undergoing IVF together and it had taken its toll on my body.
-After many exhausting months, we decided not to continue.
+My husband and I had been undergoing IVF together, however it had taken its toll on my body, and we decided not to continue.

-An important part of this choice was realizing that I hadn't completely abandoned my interest in psychology.
+An important part of this decision was realizing that I haven't completely abandoned my interest in psychology.
 I am still curious, learning, listening and sharing ideas.
 I am still making an impact.
-Art also helps me navigate emotions.
-It is the same message, just a different medium.
+Art and writing have always helped me to navigate emotions.

-Finding my creative freedom has taught me to trust the mess and take risks - to embrace uncertainty and change.
+Nurturing my creativity has taught me to trust the mess and take risks - to embrace uncertainty and change.

-'The two most important days in your life are the day you were born,
+'The two most important days in your life are the day you were born

-and the day you find out why.' - Anonymous
+and the day you find out why' - Anonymous

 bottom of page